praekelt/numi-api/docs/index.rst

 .. http:get:: /user

-  Retrieves the :ref:`description <data-user>` of the authenticated user.
+  Retrieves the :ref:`summary <data-auth-user-summary>` of the authenticated user.

   .. sourcecode:: http